 A qualified reflexologist will have a sound knowledge of anatomy and physiology.
 They will understand how each of the body’s systems interacts with each other and be able to give advice on possible changes to life style.

-Reflexology should not take the place of medical advice, although it can comfortably work alongside conventional medical care and can be beneficial to all age groups.
+Reflexology should not take the place of medical advice, however, it can comfortably work alongside conventional medical care.
+It can be beneficial to all age groups.

-Reflexology is based on the principle that there are reflexes in the feet (and hands) which correspond to every joint, gland and organ of the body.
+Reflexology is based on the principle that there are reflexes in the feet or hands which correspond to every joint, gland and organ of the body.
 Through the application of pressure on these reflex points reflexology relieves tension in the nervous system, stimulates circulation and helps promote the natural function of the related areas of the body.
 The benefits of reflexology can include -

 - an easing of tension